NASA Artemis II Moon Launch

 DELAY/SCRUB POLICY: Tickets are generally non-refundable.

-Check back soon!
+Check back soon for tickets!

-SLS Launch Pad Sunset Trip
+Artemis Launch Pad Sunset Cruise

-Price: $99 per passenger
+Price: $125 per passenger

 Key Times: Checkin T-30 min | Boarding T-15 min | Departure T-0

-- See NASA's new SLS moon rocket, the most powerful in the world, standing on its launch pad for the historic Artemis II launch, from an up-close vantage point and a unique angle
+- See NASA's new SLS moon rocket, the most powerful in the world, standing on its launch pad for the historic Artemis II launch, from an up-close vantage point and a unique angle (roughly 2 mi away)

 - Chance to view other active rockets on their pads (subject to launch schedules)